Nederlands Israëlitische Gemeente Den Haag

 The Dutch Israelite Religious Community of The Hague (Dutch: Nederlands Israëlitische Gemeente Den Haag; NIG Den Haag) is the Ashkenazi Orthodox Jewish community in The Hague and is a member of the Nederlands-Israëlitisch Kerkgenootschap (English: Dutch Israelite Religious Community) (NIK).

+The congregation holds regular Shabbat activities as well as Jewish festivals year-round.
+There are educational activities for all age groups and cultural meetings at the CHAJ centre.
+The leader of the congregation is rabbi Shmuel Katzman.

+Synagogues

+The NIG Bezuidenhout Synagogue, or Adas Jessurun Synagogue, is located behind an inconspicuous entrance at Cornelis Houtmanstraat 11 in Bezuidenhout.
+Established in 1986, the synagogue's name is loosely translated as the Community of Israel.
+The synagogue was designed by the Van Veldhoven Partners Architectenbureau in The Hague.
+The foundation stone was laid on 5 June 1986 and the synagogue was officially inaugurated on 30 September 1986, in the presence of Queen Beatrix.
+A number of objects in the synagogue, including the old Torah scrolls, originate from an eighteenth-century synagogue on the Voldersgracht.

-The community has two synagogues, one in Scheveningen and one in The Hague.
-There is also a mikveh, a community centre CHAJ, educational facilities and a library.
+The NIG Scheveningen Synagogue is located at Doorniksestraat 152 in Scheveningen.
+Occupied from 2010, when the Beis Jisroeil (House of Israel) synagogue was abandoned, the complex contains a mikveh, a community centre CHAJ, educational facilities and a library.

+Other facilities

 In The Hague there are also three Jewish cemeteries.

-Activities

-NIG Community The Hague is a Jewish Orthodox community which holds regular Shabbat activities as well as Jewish festivals year-round.

-There are educational activities for all age groups and cultural meetings at the CHAJ centre.